-A new Android mascot is looming large on Google's campus, and it’s attracting more than the usual amount of attention.
+A new Android mascot is looming large on ‘s campus, it’s attracting more than the usual amount of attention.

 As Engadget notes, the mascot appears to be made out of chrome.
-Is this is a sign of greater convergence between the Android operating system and the Chrome Web browser, or just a silly coincidence?
+Is this is a sign of greater convergence between the Android operating system the Chrome b browser, or just a silly coincidence?

-All symbolism aside, there are signs that these two Google products are melding together in new ways.
+l symbolism aside, there are signs that these two products are melding together in new ways.

-On Android, Chrome is now the official stock browser for phones running Android 4.1 and higher, and lately the browser has started to resemble its desktop counterpart more closely.
+On Android, Chrome is now the official stock browser for phones running Android 4.1 higher, lately the browser has started to resemble its desktop counterpart more closely.
 A new beta version of Chrome for Android, which launched in nuary, includes optional bGsupport, allowing the mobile browser to render 3D graphics.
-It’s a step toward delivering a desktop-like browsing experience to phones and tablets.
+It’s a step toward delivering a desktop-like browsing experience to phones tablets.

-What does all this mean?
-The extreme view would be that Google is working toward combining Android and Chrome, for instance by bringing Android apps to the Chrome browser, or by bringing a full desktop browsing experience to Android tablets.
-There are, after all, rumors of a touchscreen Chromebook, which would make a lot more sense if it could run more than just Web apps.
+at does all this mean?
+The extreme view would be that is working toward combining Android Chrome, for instance by bringing Android apps to the Chrome browser, or by bringing a full desktop browsing experience to Android tablets.
+There are, after all, rumors of a touchscreen Chromebook, which would make a lot more sense if it could run more than just b apps.

 The reality, at least in the short term, is simpler.
-As Linus Upson, Google's vice president of engineering, told TechRadarlast year, desktops and laptops have very different uses than phones and tablets, so you need different solutions for both.
+As nus Upson, ‘s vice president of engineering, told TechRadarlast year, desktops laptops have very different uses than phones tablets, so you need different solutions for both.

-Therein lies the key.
-Just like how Apple has brought some iOS features over to Mac – things like Notification Center, Game Center Airay – is trying to build a consistent experience across devices, so no matter where you are, it just feels like you’re using .
+Therein lies the key. st like how Apple has brought some iOS features over to Mac – things like Notification Center, Game Center Airay – is trying to build a consistent experience across devices, so no matter where you are, it just feels like you’re using .

 Maybe that’s what the chrome-colored Android mascot is really trying to say.
 Or maybe someone at just liked the color.